aranbarri/cpu_temp-kafka/README.md

 - A Kafka broker (Bitnami image)
 - Kafka-UI (a web interface for Kafka)
-- A Java app that sends the CPU temperature (Linux only) to a Kafka topic
+- A Java app that sends the CPU temperature (Linux only) to a Kafka topic stored in a mounted NVMe.

 ## Requirements